CarGurus Header

 The CarGurus verdict

 The Hyundai Ioniq 5 is an exceptional piece of design and, following its recent update, it remains one of the best family EVs you can buy.
-Not only for the convenience of its ultra-rapid charging, but also for its roomy and practical interior, decent dynamics and tech focus.
+Not only for the convenience of its ultra-rapid charging, but also for its roomy and practical interior, decent dynamics and technology focus.
 It’s a really brilliant package as a family car.

-While the Ioniq 5 N has to be considered as a totally different entity, it’s just as recommendable.
+While the Ioniq 5 N has to be considered a totally different entity, it’s just as recommendable.
 It’s easily the best enthusiast’s electric car on sale, short of the vastly more expensive Porsche Taycan.
-We love the Ioniq 5, whether it’s the base Advance with a small battery, or the N, which has redefined what we can expect of performance EVs.
-Whatever the version, the Ioniq 5 is a great car.

 Search for a Hyundai Ioniq 5 on CarGurus